In-Context Learning State Vector with Inner and Momentum Optimization: Introduction

-Our contributions are summarized as follows: \begin{itemize} \item We focus on understanding how compressed vectors of ICL work and provide a perspective that these vectors share similarities with parameters trained through gradient descent.
-Building on this observation, we then propose the concept of the state vector. \item Inspired by the work on model soup and momentum-based gradient optimization algorithm, we propose inner and momentum optimization to refine the state vector as test-time adaptation.
-Moreover, we further introduce a divide-and-conquer approach to simulate state vector aggregation for scaling up to large numbers of examples. \item We show that the proposed methods are empirically practical for a wide range of tasks through extensive experiments and provide implications for future research to fully characterize function execution by ICL. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We delve into the working mechanism of compressed vectors in ICL and highlight their similarities with parameters trained via gradient descent.
+Building on this observation, we propose the formulation of the state vector. \item We propose inner and momentum optimization to progressively refine the state vector as an efficient test-time adaptation.
+Additionally, we introduce a divide-and-conquer aggregation to effectively scale up to large numbers of examples. \item We show the practicality of our proposed methods across a wide range of tasks through extensive experiments.
+Our results also offer insights for future research aiming to fully understand the functionalities of ICL. \end{itemize}